 The Ney from the Middle East

-Traditionally the instrument was called simply qin, but by the twentieth century the term had come to be applied to many other musical instruments as well.
+Traditionally the instrument was called simply qin, but by the 20th century, the term had come to be applied to many other musical instruments as well.
 For example, the yangqin and instruments from the huqin family, among others.
 The prefix "gu" (meaning "ancient") was later added for specificity.
-It can also be called qixianqin (which literally means, "seven-stringed instrument").
+It can also be called qixianqin (which literally means "seven-stringed instrument").

-Popular beliefs proclaim that the guqin, has a history of about 5,000 years.
+Popular beliefs proclaim that the guqin has a history of about 5,000 years.
 According to this idea, mythological Emperors Fuxi (mid 2800s BC), Shennong (the Emperor of the Five Grains, c.
-2737 BC – c.
-2698 BC) and Huang Di, the "Yellow Emperor" (2697 BC to 2597 BC), were involved with its inception.
+2737 BC–c.
+2698 BC), and Huang Di, the "Yellow Emperor" (2697 BC to 2597 BC), were involved with its inception.
 But until now, there is no evidence of this belief.
 The oldest Chinese writings that mention the guqin date back nearly 3,000 years, between one and almost two millenniums after the age of the Three Sovereigns and Five Emperors.
-Thus, he exact origins of the guqin is still a very much continuing subject of debate over the past few decades; but one thing is sure, the guqing is the oldest Chinese stringed instrument.
+Thus, the exact origins of the guqin is still a very much continuing subject of debate over the past few decades; but one thing is sure, the guqing is the oldest Chinese stringed instrument.

 The majority of about 3,000 guqin compositions that have been handed down are works by the then ruling class.
-For that reason, historically, this instrument has been viewed as a symbol of high culture, related to Emperors nobility and scholars.
-According to Ying Ding and David Gerhard "Qin music has been regarded as the essence of highly complicated aesthetics, philosophy, and musical temperament.
-It was the popular instrument of the Chinese literati, who played it for self- cultivation and personal enjoyment."
+For that reason, historically, this instrument has been viewed as a symbol of high culture, related to the Emperor's nobility and scholars.
+According to Ying Ding and David Gerhard, "Qin music has been regarded as the essence of highly complicated aesthetics, philosophy, and musical temperament.
+It was the popular instrument of the Chinese literati, who played it for self-cultivation and personal enjoyment."